myminseok/pivotal-docs/platform-automation/install-healthwatch.md

-#### configure healthwatch tile before running 'staged-healthwatch-config'
+#### Configure healthwatch tile before running 'staged-healthwatch-config'

 #####  Healthwatch Component Config
 - Redis Worker Count, Ingestor Count: Set to a ratio of one Ingestor for every three Doppler Server instances configured in the PAS tile.
 If the data being displayed in the PCF Healthwatch UI is regularly delayed by more than one-minute, scale up the number of instances.